Minimum Florida State Boating Requirements

 Commission.
 Successfully completing this course will allow you to obtain

-Education ID Card.
+the official Florida Boating Safety Education ID Card.
 The boating safety course and exam are

 free - you only pay when you pass!